spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I change the syntax highlighting theme?

-   Go to :guilabel:`Preferences` and select the theme under :guilabel:`Syntax highlighting theme in the :guilabel:`Appearence` section.
+   Go to :guilabel:`Preferences` and select the theme under :guilabel:`Syntax highlighting theme` in the :guilabel:`Appearance` section.

    .. image:: images/faq/faq-highlighting-theme.png
       :alt: Spyder showing cell generation.